 Celebrating the Eucharist is a privilege of the Church (Heb 13:10).
 Partaking of the Eucharist in an unworthy manner can cause sickness and death (1 Cor 11:27-30).
-Therefore, Rebound is required beforehand (1 Cor 11:31).
+Therefore, Rebound and self-examination are required beforehand (1 Cor 11:31).
 Self-examination should expose hardness of the heart that is rooted in arrogant opposition to the Christian life.
 Only disciples (serious students) should take Communion.

 Winner believers will be allowed to eat from the Tree of Life in the Garden (Paradise) in the Eternal State.